Why We Wrote This Guide

 In the early days of hip-hop, much of the music was created live, with DJs mixing tracks together and adding new elements as they performed.
 By recording these live performances to mixtapes and distributing them, they could spread their name and music in a new way.
 Today, mixtapes are still made by some artists.
 Chance the Rapper, for example, has referred to some of his releases as mixtapes.

 A DJ mix is typically a set of various songs mixed together in a unique way by a DJ or producer.
 This format has origins in the EDM genre.
 When a DJ releases a remix, it is usually under a master use license from the record label owners.
 A DJ should not attempt to release a mix without master use permission.
-These releases are also subject to publishing mechanical licenses as well.
+These releases are also subject to publishing mechanical licenses.

-Bootlegs are unlicensed recordings released without proper permission.
+Bootlegs are recordings released without proper permission.
 They gained popularity during the 70s when cassette recorders also became popular.
 Fans would record the concerts and then sell the “bootleg” tapes.
 These recordings are illegal.
 More recently, some albums are released as “bootleg” by rap artists who do not want to turn the specific record in to their label.
 And further some labels will even call a release bootleg depending on the artist’s genre and fan base.

 Live albums are composed of live performances of an artist.